Spring 2018 Course Registration Is Open Now!

 Welcome to NAISMA's Online Invasive Species Management Training Program.
 This program is designed to provide the education needed for professionals and students who are managing or learning to manage invasive species.
 Courses provide the most current invasive species identification, control, and management techniques and comply with local and federal regulations.

 Efforts to control invasive species are often piecemeal and under-funded.
 Compounding the problem is a lack of trained field specialists to lead/assist with control and management efforts.
 People seeking invasive species management positions usually have training in biology, forestry, agronomy, or related fields – but generally no training or field experience in controlling invasive species.

 In response to this need, NAISMA is offering a unique college-level online professional development program to train Invasive Species Field Specialists.
-The program provides a comprehensive introduction to all aspects of IVS (InVaSive) Management – including Strategies and methods for Prevention, Early Detection and Rapid Response, and Control.
+The program provides a comprehensive introduction to all aspects of ISM (Invasive Species Management) – including strategies and methods for Prevention, Early Detection and Rapid Response, and Control.

-Invasive (IVS) Management Training Program Developers, Directors, and Instructors: Dr. Randy Westbrooks (U.S. Federal IVS Prevention Specialist – 1979-2012) and Rebecca Westbrooks (ENV Science and Biology Instructor – Southeastern Community College, Whiteville, NC – 1989-2015).
+Online Invasive Species Management Training Program Developers, Directors, and Instructors: Dr. Randy Westbrooks (U.S. Federal ISM Prevention Specialist – 1979-2012) and Rebecca Westbrooks (ENV Science and Biology Instructor – Southeastern Community College, Whiteville, NC – 1989-2015).

 The following details the curriculum and content of each course in the online program.